As university students in France are heading back to class, they're arriving to a system that's still making headlines for all the wrong reasons.

-The French university system has made headlines in France this term after a massive influx in students saw the government scramble to invest €100m to try to prop up the creaking higher education system.
+And after a massive influx of students last year, the government was forced to invest €100m to try to prop up the creaking higher education system.

 But does the problem run deeper?
 The Local speaks with students, professors, and education experts to find out what exactly is going wrong with France's once famous university system.

 1: Student influx